 Committee chairpersons are also selected from the membership and serve on Virtual Office, Guidelines, Membership, Marketing (including GTG, Shows, Products, Web Site, Real Property, Group Insurance, Clearinghouse), Standards and Education (including Kids to Camp, DEC/PR&HP, Resource Text), Legislation, Bylaws (including Policies, Ethics), Waterfowl, Whitewater, Rendezvous (including Awards, Nominations), and Goodwill Ambassador.

 A unique aspect of NYSOGA is its self-discipline policy.
 Each member, by virtue of his/her membership, agrees to adhere to the Code of Ethics as noted.
 Violation of this Code results in disciplinary action within the organization, thus ensuring a highly credible and professional roster of guides for the public’s hire.

 The Board of Directors meets regularly to conduct business, and the association conducts two Rendezvous as well as other membership gatherings.

 All members must possess a New York State guide license to be eligible for membership in NYSOGA.
 Potential members should write to NYSOGA, 211 Main Street #150, Lake Placid, NY 12946 for a membership application or further information about the organization.

 NYSOGA serves to assist the NYSDEC in the guide’s licensing

 process.
 At the annual NYSOGA Rendezvous, held in March; programs are available to assist participants to obtain a NYS Guides License.
-The Association hosts Red Cross training sessions in First Aid, CPR and Basic Water Safety.
-Additionally, study manuals and classes are available to prepare applicants for the written portion of the Guides Exam.
+The Association hosts National Safety Council training sessions in First Aid, CPR and Basic Water Safety.
+Additionally, NYSOGA offers a guide license prep and review class during the Rendezvous time to prepare applicants for the written portion of the Guides Exam.

 The NYSDEC administers a Guides Exam at the Rendezvous every year.